Case Study Discusses Climate Change Adaptation Funding

 • What is the cost of climate change, globally and here at home?

-• Aside from protecting infrastructure, how do we protect the agriculture, aquaculture, and the fishing industry from the impacts of climate change?
+• How can we protect agriculture, aquaculture, and the fishing industry from the impacts of climate change, in addition to protecting infrastructure?

-The article suggests two guiding principles for funding climate change adaptation that should be incorporated into the policy framework: Long-term cost minimisation and Equitable burden-sharing.
-These concepts are thoroughly discussed in the paper.
+The article suggests two guiding principles for funding climate change adaptation that should be incorporated into the policy framework: long-term cost minimisation and Equitable burden-sharing.
+The paper thoroughly discusses these concepts.

-It also takes into account the future generations and the equitable sharing of burden in terms of the future impacts and costs of climate change.
+It also considers future generations and the equitable sharing of burdens regarding the future impacts and costs of climate change.

-Read the interesting facts, figures, and information on the current state of New Zealand’s policies and regulation with regards to climate change adaptation and funding that the write-up presents.
+Read the interesting facts, figures, and information on the current state of New Zealand’s policies and regulations regarding climate change adaptation and funding that the write-up presents.

 Know more of the robust discussions with recommendations on how to proceed by clicking on the button below: